cncf/glossary/definitions/tightly_coupled_architectures.md

 A major disadvantage of Loosely Coupled Architecture is that it has a very low data rate and is very inconsistent.

 Whereas, Tightly Coupled Architectures' major advantage  is that it enables the rapid and efficient processing of large volumes of data, provides a single point of truth instead of several, often redundant, data sources, and enables open access to data throughout the organization.
-And hence this type of architecture is also used in parallel procesing systems.
+And hence this type of architecture is also used in parallel processing systems.